 Accidents often happen while reversing the vehicle, noted Mr Ng.
 But with the camera aiding the driver to get a clearer view of the vehicle’s rear and side views, the number of accidents has been halved.

 In-cabin cameras also allows drivers to monitor and remedy the positioning of the cargo within the vehicle – trucks can be stopped in the event of goods toppling.
-After seeing the benefits a simple solution like cameras can have on the company’s operations, Mr Ng is now a firm believer and supporter of technology.
+After seeing the benefits a simple digital solution like cameras can have on the company’s operations, Mr Ng is now a firm believer and supporter of technology.

 Said Mr Ng: “Because of this system, we are able to monitor our deliveries and drivers more efficiently.
 We are able to take in more business which contributes to around a 15 per cent increase in our gross revenue.”